 And life goes on……

 Before you realize it’s more than twenty years….
-The
+The family has grown too and

-family has grown too and the tiny mite is a young adult with a sibling who is
+the tiny mite is a young adult with a sibling who is also ready to fly!
+When

-also ready to fly!
-When the first one left home, it was traumatic (at least for
+the first one left home, it was traumatic (at least for me!)
+For seventeen

-through every physical and emotional ups and downs and now the “wicked” world
+and emotional ups and downs and now the “wicked” world would lay down an

-would lay down an obstacle course for my ‘delicately nurtured princess’.
-Every
+obstacle course for my ‘delicately nurtured princess’.
+Every time I heard of

-time I heard of the slightest pain I would feel like leaving everything and
+the slightest pain, I would feel like leaving everything and rushing over to

-rushing over to take care but swallowing desire and knowing that one day she
+take care but swallowing desire and knowing that one day she would have to be

-would have to be responsible for her life, I didn’t!
-I feel proud of myself and especially of her
+responsible for her life, I didn’t!
+I feel proud of myself and especially

-as I see her manage her life and kick all the obstacles on her path.
+of her as I see her manage her life and kick all the obstacles on her path.

 There is still time before she leaves home but the

 familiar emotions have started crowding in.
-Yes the planning and scheduling
+Yes, the planning and scheduling

 does distract you during the day but the nights are dark and long and all the